mikeck1/c3po/README.md

  For new data go to <code>http://simbad.u-strasbg.fr/simbad/</code> and replicate the file named 'simbad_new.tsv', which contains region data from the simbad app.
 This data is added to the database and <code>http://irsa.ipac.caltech.edu/applications/Gator/</code> API is used to find stars for each region name.<br>
   ______________________________________________________________________________________________________<br><br>
-  <code>app.py</code> runs an API for data access and a website to manage the data with a GUI
   <br>
+    <b>app.py</b> runs an API and website land and space telescope data from caltech.gator and simbad API's.
   <code>pipenv install requests</code>
   <br>
   <code>pip install -r requirements.txt</code>